Koukotsukan/CSGO-ReportBot/README.md

 # CSGO ReportBot Sirystes

-This is a simple reportbot made in JavaScript! just download and be happy banishing cheaters !!
+This is a simple reportbot! just download and be happy banishing cheaters!!

 # Joins with us on Discord